apache/nuttx/configs/teensy-2.0/README.txt

   It is assumed in some places that WinAVR is installed at C:/WinAVR.
 Edit the setenv.sh file if this is not the case.

-  After configuring NuttX, make sure that CONFIG_AVR_WINAVR=y is set in your .config file.
+  After configuring NuttX, make sure that CONFIG_AVR_WINAVR_TOOLCHAIN=y is set in your .config file.

   WARNING:  There is an incompatible version of cygwin.dll in the WinAVR/bin